UCLQT/UCLQ-Quantum-Energy-Hackathon/README.md

 # UCLQ-Quantum-Energy-Hackathon

-The images from the final QAOA circuit can found in the folder ...
-The results of the classical emulator can be found in the folder ....
+The images from the final QAOA circuit can found in the folder Images_Quantum_circuit The results of the classical emulator can be found in the folder Image_Results The results from the stress test analysis can be found in Images_Stress_Test